nus-cs2103/website-base/admin/tp-deliverables-dg-fragment.md

   * **Omit less important details**.
 Examples:
     * a class diagram can omit minor utility classes, private/unimportant members; some less-important associations can be shown as attributes instead.
     * a sequence diagram can omit less important interactions, self-calls, method parameters, etc.<br>
-      Tip: You can use `...` (e.g., `foo(...)`) to indicate parameters have been omitted.
+      Tip: You can use `...` (e.g., `foo(...)`) to indicate parameters have been omitted.<br>
+      Tip: You can use pseudocode instead of exact method calls e.g., `save data in file` instead of `saveData(content, filename)`.
   * **Omit repetitive details** e.g., a class diagram can show only a few representative ones in place of many similar classes (note how the <trigger trigger="click" for="modal:ipWeek10-logicClassDiagram">AB3 Logic class diagram</trigger> shows concrete `*Command` classes using a placeholder `XYZCommand`).
-  * **Limit the scope of a diagram.** Decide the purpose of the diagram (i.e., what does it help to explain?) and omit details not related to it.<span tags="m--cs2103 m--tic4002"> In particular, avoid showing lower-level details of multiple components in the same diagram unless strictly necessary e.g., note how the <trigger trigger="click" for="modal:ipWeek10-deleteSd">this sequence diagram</trigger> shows only the detailed interactions within the Logic component i.e., does not show detailed interactions within the model component.</span>
+  * **Limit the scope of a diagram.** Decide the purpose of the diagram (i.e., what does it help to explain?) and omit details not related to it.<span tags="m--cs2103"> In particular, avoid showing lower-level details of multiple components in the same diagram unless strictly necessary e.g., note how the <trigger trigger="click" for="modal:ipWeek10-deleteSd">this sequence diagram</trigger> shows only the detailed interactions within the Logic component i.e., does not show detailed interactions within the model component.</span>
   * **Break diagrams into smaller fragments** when possible.
     * If a component has a lot of classes, consider further dividing into subcomponents (e.g., a Parser subcomponent inside the Logic component).
 After that, subcomponents can be shown as black-boxes in the main diagram and their details can be shown as separate diagrams.
     * You can use `ref` frames to break sequence diagrams to multiple diagrams.{% if cs2103 %} Similarly, `rake`s can be used to divide activity diagrams.